takenet/messaginghub-docs/docs/en/sdks/csharp/attendance.md

     }
 }
 ```
-**Note:** Is **required** register an additional `MessageReceiver` to the `application.json` file.
+**Note:** It's **required** register an additional `MessageReceiver` to the `application.json` file.
 This receiver is responsible to redirect automatically any message came from attendant to the final user.

 Check this on below example: